threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_domain_delegation.md

 # Domain delegation

-This primitives provided by the TFGateway allow a user to delegate the management of its domain the TFGateway itself.
+This primitives provided by the TFGateway allow a user to delegate the management of its domain to the TFGateway itself.
-Delegating allow to create sub-domain directly from the TFGateway.
+Delegating allows to create sub-domain directly from the TFGateway.

 ## Reservation definition

 Here is the schema used to define a container reservation:

-* **gateway_id**: the gateway ID on which to delegate the domain
+* **gateway_id**: The gateway ID on which to delegate the domain.
-* **domain**: The domain you want to delegate
+* **domain**: The domain you want to delegate.
-* **pool_id**: the capacity pool ID to use to provision the workload
+* **pool_id**: The capacity pool ID to use to provision the workload.

 ## Example using sdk